brainlife/app-life/README.md

 	brainlife/life
 ```

-* You have to run this where you have cloned this git repository.
-Otherwise, update `pwd`/msa to point to where you have cloned the repository.
-* Replace <input directory> to where you have your input files.
+* Replace `/mnt/v1/testdata` to where you have your input files.
-* You can specify any output directory you'd like to use, but leave `pwd` to use your current directory (you need to store config.json in this directory - the container will read from the workdir which is set to /output)
+* Replace `pwd` to point to your output directory (if you don't want them to go to your current working directory).
+If you change this, be sure to move your config.json there also.
+This container starts up with current directory set to /output.

 ### On Command Line